roryt12/RISCV64-Debian-Linux-on-FPGA-with-Litex/README.md

 # RISCV64-Debian-on-FPGA-with-Litex
 How to run RISCV64 Debian Linux on an FPGA with Litex

-I managed to run a stable RISCV64 Debian Linux on FPGA using Litex.This has been tested with NaxRiscv and Rocket 64bit RISCV CPUs and on two FPGAs from Qmtech : qmtech_wukong (Artix xc7a100t) and qmtech_artix7_fbg484 (Artix xc7a200t) plugged qmtech's daughterboard.
+I managed to run a stable RISCV64 Debian Linux on FPGA using Litex.
+It has been tested with NaxRiscv and Rocket 64bit RISCV CPUs and on two FPGAs from Qmtech : qmtech_wukong (Artix xc7a100t) and qmtech_artix7_fbg484 (Artix xc7a200t plugged on vendor’s daughterboard).

-Inspired from https://spinalhdl.github.io/NaxRiscv-Rtd/main/index.html (with many thanks to Charles Papon) and https://github.com/tongchen126/Boot-Debian-On-Litex-Rocket (with many thanks to Gabriel L. Somlo).
+Inspired from https://spinalhdl.github.io/NaxRiscv-Rtd/main/index.html (with many thanks to Charles Papon) and https://github.com/litex-hub/linux-on-litex-rocket (with many thanks to Gabriel L. Somlo).

 As a development environment I used Debian 11 "bullseye" with backports.
-The steps I followed are (beware, YMMV) :
+The steps I followed are (beware, YMMV):

 1) I Installed Litex https://github.com/enjoy-digital/litex as usual.
 ```